gridiron-zone/huddle/docs/architecture/adr-012-subspaces-sections.md

 ### Positive

 - DApp developers will be able to manage the contents of their apps more easily
-- Subspace sections will allow to create forum-like applications, opening up Desmos to even more use cases
+- Subspace sections will allow to create forum-like applications, opening up Huddle to even more use cases

 ### Negative